Draft Emergency Ambulance Contract

 23. NOTIFICATIONS AND COMMUNICATION

 23.1.
-Notifications made to the addresses of the parties specified in the title valid notifications ; … days notifications made to the old address shall be valid unless a change of address is notified in writing within
+Notifications made to the addresses of the parties specified in the title shall be deemed valid notifications ; notifications made to the old address shall be valid unless a change of address is notified in writing within … days .
+23.2.
+Operational communication channels and the emergency contact list are included in Appendix 5

 24. EFFECTIVE DATE